Octaoxygen: Preparation and properties

 In this phase, it exhibits a dark-red color, very strong infrared absorption, and a magnetic collapse.
 It is also stable over a very large pressure domain and has been the subject of numerous X-ray diffraction, spectroscopic and theoretical studies.
 It has been shown to have a monoclinic C2/m symmetry, and its infrared absorption behaviour was attributed to the association of oxygen molecules into larger units.
 At 11 GPa, the intra-cluster bond length of the O_{8} cluster is 0.234 nm, and the inter-cluster distance is 0.266 nm, both longer than the 0.120 nm bond-length in the oxygen molecule O_{2}.

 The formation mechanism of the O_{8} cluster found in the work is not clear yet, and the researchers think that the charge transfer between oxygen molecules or the magnetic moment of oxygen molecules has a significant role in the formation.

 Potential applications

-Liquid oxygen is already used as an oxidant in rockets, and it has been speculated that red oxygen could make an even better oxidant, because of its higher energy density.
+Liquid oxygen is already used as an oxidant in rockets, and it has been speculated that octaoxygen could make an even better oxidant, because of its higher energy density.

 Researchers think that this structure may greatly influence the structural investigation of elements.